maxio-com/stoplight-platform-api-docs/docs/ecosystem/API-Code-Samples.md

 - [http://github.com/gdoermann/django-chargify](http://github.com/gdoermann/django-chargify): A Django wrapper for Chargify by @gdoermann
 - [http://github.com/getyouridx/pychargify](http://github.com/getyouridx/pychargify): A Python API wrapper by one of our active beta testers.
-- [http://github.com/hindsightlabs/chargify-python](http://github.com/hindsightlabs/chargify-python): A simple Python API wrapper.

 ## .NET

 - [https://github.com/kfrancis/chargify-dot-net](https://github.com/kfrancis/chargify-dot-net): A .NET API wrapper and complete sample app by one of our own (Kori Francis, @korifrancis)
 - [https://github.com/kfrancis/Chargify2](https://github.com/kfrancis/Chargify2): A .NET port of the Chargify Direct Chargify wrapper by Kori Francis.

-## ColdFusion

-- [https://github.com/GenuineParts/Chargify-Coldfusion-Component](https://github.com/GenuineParts/Chargify-Coldfusion-Component): A simple ColdFusion cfc by Jordan Sitkin (@specifyApp).
-He says (as of Aug 23, 2010): “At the moment it only includes the basic functionality of the Customers and Subscriptions parts of the API, but can easily be extended to handle the rest.”

 ## Java/Scala